 A well-trained, enthusiastic staff is crucial to an exciting and unforgettable camping experience.
 Each staff member undergoes an extensive and professional training program together in preparation for our campers’ arrival.
 We emphasize group dynamics, child development, teaching methods, outdoor living skills and safety and health including certification training in First Aid, CPR and Wilderness First Aid.

-Mike is no stranger to YMCA Camp – he comes to us from Akron, OH where he was part of YMCA Camp Noah for 15 years and got his start as a part time Outdoor Education Instructor!
+Mike is no stranger to YMCA Camp – he comes to us from Akron, OH where he was part of YMCA Camp Y-Noah for 15 years and got his start as a part-time Outdoor Education Instructor!
+He has been with Camp Chief Ouray since late April 2015.

 Mike loves to keep active both physically and mentally (which is great, ‘cause he and his wife Kyle have two young children) and knows that the mission of the YMCA and the impact of camping programs on future generations is immensely important.

 Jeni came to Grand County for just one winter to learn how to ski.
 She never left.
 Jeni has been with Camp Chief Ouray since October, 2011.
 Along with all the local outdoor sports and activities, Jeni loves to crochet hats.
 “The best part of camp is checking first-time campers in all wide eyed and shy, then sending them home all confident and sassy.”

 Ian originally was sent to Camp Chief Ouray in 2004 because his mother was looking for a camp close to the Easter Seals camp his brother was going to in Empire.
 Little did she know he would stick around for eight years as a camper going through all of CCO’s leadership programs and then five more years as staff at CCO.
 His third through fifth years on staff were as a member of the leadership and trips staff guiding campers on backcountry adventures.
 He is beyond excited to oversee the trips and leadership programs which have changed not only his life but countless others’ as well.
 In his free time Ian enjoys running, petting strangers’ dogs, and throwing things at Sully.